Risk Awareness in HTN Planning: Related Work

 A utility function is used to evaluate the execution cost or effect of primitive tasks in~\cite{luo2011messy}.
 This approach produces only the least-cost plan and does not deal with risk and risk attitudes in HTN planning.
 HTN planning was extended to account for stochastic actions that have a probability distribution over multiple action effects~\cite{meneguzzi2018goco}.
 The approach aims at maximising the expected utility, which is computed based on the probability distribution of each action in the plan and the utility.
 The utility in this work is a reward function that describes the reward obtained from transitioning from one state to another.
 Similarly, this work does not consider risks and risk attitudes.

 An emotional-based planner incorporates expected utilities in a planning formalism similar to HTN planning~\cite{macedo2004emotional}.
 Uncertainty is defined and modelled using conditional and probabilistic effects of actions.
 Since the probability distribution is given, this definition of uncertainty corresponds to our definition of risk.
-The aim of the planner is to compute plans with the highest expected utility, where expected utilities are computed for actions and are measured in terms of the intensity of the emotions, drives and other motivations it may elicit.
+The planner's aim is to compute plans with the highest expected utility, where expected utilities are computed for actions and measured in terms of the intensity of the emotions, drives, and other motivations it may elicit.
 The expected utilities are propagated in a preprocessing step to higher hierarchical levels to help make informed choices during planning.
-Our work is more general and can be used to include the modeling of Macedo~{\em et al.}.
-In fact, our work is not only more general but it also builds upon the standard HTN planning formalism, whereas the emotional-based planner works on concepts different than HTN planning ones (cf. cases of plans or abstract plans instead of methods).
-Moreover, the work of Macedo~{\em et al.} does not discuss the involvement of risks and risk attitudes in their approach.
+Our work is more general and can be used to include the modelling presented in this approach.
+In fact, our work is not only more general but also builds upon the standard HTN planning formalism, whereas the emotional-based planner works on concepts different from HTN planning ones (cf. cases of plans or abstract plans instead of methods).
+Moreover, the emotional-based work does not discuss the involvement of risks and risk attitudes.

-Similar to the previous work is the decision-theoretic planner where a different way to abstract conditional probabilistic actions.
+Similar to the previous work is the decision-theoretic planner, where a different way to abstract conditional probabilistic actions.
 The system is called DRIPS~\cite{haddawy1994abstracting}.
 The aim is to compute plans with the highest expected utility, where risk and risk attitudes are not taken into account.

+In summary, the examined approaches for HTN and HTN-like planning do not mention or treat risk as a separate concept, but some elements in their models could be applicable to the notion of risk as we treat in this paper.